gillandsiphon/gillandsiphon.github.io/content/posts/codenames-primer.md

 The game ends when all cards of one team's color have been revealed.
 Turns alternate until the win condition is reached.

 !["test6"](/img/example27.png)

+### Official Rules

+This introduction has covered a birds-eye view of *Codenames*, but for comprehensive rules, check out the [official rules](https://czechgames.com/files/rules/codenames-rules-en.pdf).